Vicar of Bray, The

 The reference to George arriving in Pudding Time has perhaps as many as three meanings.
 It refers to a the beginning of a meal, as George was the beginning of a new dynasty.
 It also implies a good meal, in which case the Vicar might be using it to try to compliment the new king.
 And -- well, George I, by the time he succeeded to the English throne, was rather pudgy, and his expansive cheekbones made him appear pudgier.
 He had the look of a man fond of his pudding.

-There does not seem to have been an actual Vicar of Bray, but this sort of shifting-of-allegiance is by no means unknown in British history.
+Although there does not seem to have been an actual Vicar of Bray, this sort of shifting-of-allegiance is by no means unknown in British history.
 The Wars of the Roses in particular brought many instances of turning one's coat.
 The greatest example I can think of is Richard Beauchamp, Earl of Warwick (died 1471).
 Warwick became an earl in the reign of King Henry VI, to whom he initially gave his loyalty (Ross-Wars, p.
 34).
 But then he joined the opposition under the Duke of York (Ross-Wars, p.
 31).
 Eventually he became one of the "Yorkist Earls" who invaded England to overthrow Henry VI (Ross-Wars, p.
 45).
 When York was killed, it is possible that Warwick thought to try to rule again through Henry , but then Henry VI fell back into the hands of Queen Margaret (Ross-Wars, p.
 52), so Warwick, in desperation, joined with York's son Edward IV, who went on to become King.

 Warwick had become "The Kingmaker" (Ross-Wars, p.
 54), but soon grew disillusioned with his role and began to intrigue on behalf of Edward IV's brother George of Clarence (Ross-Wars, p.
 77).
 This failed, so Warwick eventually made a deal with ex-Queen Margaret and the French to support the old King Henry VI (Ross-Wars, p.
 85).
 They briefly drove out Edward IV, and "re-adepted" (their spelling, and their invented word; Kendall, p.
 100) King Henry.
 But Edward IV killed Warwick at the Battle of Barnet (Ross-Wars, p.
 90).
 The Kingmaker's career was over.